Cysharp/MagicOnion/README.md

 MagicOnion uses [MessagePack for C#](https://github.com/neuecc/MessagePack-CSharp) to serialize call arguments and return values.
 NET primitives and other complex types that can be serialized into MessagePack objects.
 See MessagePack for C# for details about serialization.

 ## Requirements
-MagicOnion server requires NET Core 3.1 or .NET 5.0+.
+MagicOnion server requires .NET 6.0+.

-MagicOnion client supports a wide range of platforms, including .NET Framework 4.6.1 to .NET 5.0 as well as Unity.
+MagicOnion client supports a wide range of platforms, including .NET Framework 4.6.1 to .NET 7 as well as Unity.

 - Server-side (MagicOnion.Server)
     - .NET 6.0+
 - Client-side (MagicOnion.Client)
-    - .NET Standard 2.1 (.NET Core 3.x+, .NET 5.0+, Xamarin)
+    - .NET 6+
-    - .NET Standard 2.0 (.NET Framework 4.6.1+, Universal Windows Platform, .NET Core 2.x)
+    - .NET Standard 2.1, 2.0
     - Unity 2021.3 (LTS) or newer

 ## Quick Start